 cloud.tencent.com as follows:

-User A makes a request for the
+User A requests for the resource

 If Range GETs needs to be enabled for only part of your files, configure Range GETs for the domain name